Safecast/bGeigieNanoKit/README.md

 If you experience problems with the display, check all solder joints carefully to verify that you haven't missed a joint, or that you don't have a cold solder joint.
 These issues can cause the display to act unpredictably.

-You can report bugs and other issues at the [[issues page|https://github.com/Safecast/bGeigieNanoKit/issues]] of the Safecast GitHub repository.
+You can report bugs and other issues at the [issues page](https://github.com/Safecast/bGeigieNanoKit/issues) of the Safecast GitHub repository.
 Volunteer users report problems and bugs in the devices discussion group.

 ##### Firmware
-* For the current version of the firmware, see the the .hex file in the [[bGeigieNanoKit repository|https://github.com/Safecast/bGeigieNanoKit]].
+* For the current version of the firmware, see the the .hex file in the [bGeigieNanoKit repository](https://github.com/Safecast/bGeigieNanoKit).

 * To learn how to update the firmware of the Fio via FTDI, see the ["How to Update the Firmware" page](https://github.com/Safecast/bGeigieNanoKit/wiki/How-to-Update-the-Firmware) of this wiki.